Man stabs wife to death in Kota; family says she had filed for divorce | Law-Order

 Rizwana, who suffered injuries to her neck and chest, was immediately rushed to the New Medical College Hospital (NMCH), where doctors declared her dead.

-Anita, has also claimed that Irfan had lured her sister into marrying him against their parents' will.
+Anita, has also claimed that Imran had lured her sister into marrying him against their parents' will.

-The victim was the ninth among 10 sisters, and was 17 years old when she left her home to marry Irfan, Anita said.
+The victim was the ninth among 10 sisters and was 17-year-old when she left her home to marry Imran, Anita said.

-She claimed that after their marriage, Irfan would often harass Rizwana for money, which she would procure from her sisters.
+She claimed that after their marriage, Imran would often harass Rizwana for money, which she would procure from her sisters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)